pedrohenriquecordeiro/breweries-case/readme.md

   Contains Apache Airflow DAGs that coordinate ETL tasks across Kubernetes workloads, including Python-based ETL jobs and Spark applications.

 - **Data Quality Tests (`src/tests/`)**
-  Containerized Spark jobs using PyDeequ to validate the integrity, completeness and correctness of the curated data (silver layer).
+  Containerized Spark jobs using PyDeequ to validate the integrity, completeness and correctness of curated data (silver layer).

 - **Infrastructure (`infra/`)**
-  Infrastructure-as-code for provisioning GCP resources (Terraform), Kubernetes manifests and Helm charts for deploying Airflow and Spark Operator.
+  Infrastructure-as-code for provisioning GCP resources (Terraform), Kubernetes manifests and Helm charts for deploying Airflow and the Spark Operator.

 - **Notebooks (`notebooks/`)**
   Jupyter notebooks for data exploration and analytics using the processed data.
-Users can visualize and analyze the brewery data interactively.
+Users can visualize and analyze brewery data interactively.

 - **Setup Scripts (`setup/`)**
   Shell scripts for environment setup on macOS and Ubuntu.